EUN607 Innovations and Trends in Early Childhood Education

 Assessment Tasks

-You will create a portfolio of learning environment elements and experiences that showcase your philosophy and pedagogy.
-You will include a rationale to explain your choices of elements.
+You will create a portfolio of educational innovations or trends that showcase your philosophy and pedagogy.
+You will include a rationale to justify your choices for inclusion.
 Scholarly literature must support your rationale and engagement with unit materials must be evident.
-You will use Gen AI to help generate elements.
+You will use Gen AI to assist with generating ideas and content for your portfolio.

 This assignment is eligible for the 48-hour late submission period and assignment extensions.